 There are various communication and media tools that enable you to reach your target audience in nearly every market.
 Two of the most popular and affordable options are push notifications and SMS text messaging.
 From the outside, these tools may look identical, but the truth is, they differ quite a bit.
+Some platforms provide all the tools needed for both SMS and push notification campaigns, including dashboards and tracking features.

 Both SMS text messaging and push notifications are effective ways to communicate with your audience, but what are the differences and which is the best option?
 This article explains the differences between the two and will help you decide which is the best option for your audience.

-What Are Text Messages?
+What are Text Messages?

 The term “text message” tends to be universal for messages sent via mobile phones.
 Short Messaging Service (SMS) is the universal text messaging system, unlike Apple’s iMessage, which can only be used between Apple devices.
+SMS notifications are direct, timely communications sent from a business application to a customer's mobile phone, making them highly effective for business communication.

 Here are a few benefits and disadvantages of SMS text messages.